alex1792/Scoreboard/README.md

 ---

 ### 2025/04/05
-- 新增裁判管理功能：  Creating Manage Umpire funciton:
+- Creating Manage Umpire funciton:
   - only `alex` can access the manage function, can assign users to be an umpire or not
 ---